leeb003/shmac/readme.txt

 can also be bcc'd on as a lead generator.

 == Changelog ==
+= 1.5.2 =
+* 2020-04-20
+* Fix for php version 7.1 with Elementor comma placement error
+* Fix for down payment show and pdf report not displaying down payment info

 = 1.5.1 =
 * 2020-04-11
 * Many improvements, style enhancements, fixes